space88man/HOWTO-389-DS/TLS.md

 ## Notes

+2019-01-12 — `ldap180` is the name of our test Directory Server instance.
+Newer versions of this document reference another instance `ldap51` with DNS `389ds.example.biz`.

 2018-06-11 — v1.40: EC certs are supported; the `nsSSL3Ciphers` attr of `cn=encryption,cn=config`
 is important to get right to support EC and TLSv1.3.

-`ldap180` is the name of our test Directory Server instance.
+## NSS Stuff for TLS
 Add your trust anchors to the NSS database:

 ```